What is a home reversion plan and how do they work?

 Once the property is sold, your home reversion plan lender will receive their share of the proceeds based on the percentage of property they own.
 The remaining balance will be paid to your beneficiaries.

-For more information on things you should consider before choosing a lifetime mortgage or home reversion plan, visit our pros and cons page.
+Read more on the pros and cons of equity release and the things you should consider before choosing a lifetime mortgage or home reversion plan.